iotaledger/wasp/docs/docs/docker.md

 ```

 The build process will copy the docker_config.json file into the image which will use it when the node gets started.

+By default, the build process will use `-tags rocksdb` as a build argument.
+This argument can be modified with `--build-arg BUILD_TAGS=<tags>`.

 Depending on the use case, Wasp requires a different GoShimmer hostname which can be changed at this part inside the docker_config.json file:
 ```